JNRowe/rdial/doc/taskbars.rst

 :file:`.current` file in your window manager of choice.

 .. note::
-   There are exactly two examples right now, because these are two environments I use.
+   There are exactly two examples right now, because these are the two environments I use.
 Feel free to submit your own!

 ..
    The idea here is show minimal examples, for the gist of the solution.
 We